-Be sure to put this owner's manual and the lowpressure tire gauge in the plastic bag and always carry them along with the owner's tool kit under the seat.
+Make sure to protect the owner's manual by putting it in the plastic bag, then by placing the bag in the manual cover.
+Always carry the owner's manual along with the low-pressure tire gauge and the owner's tool kit under the seat.

-- 1. Owner's manual
+- 1. Low-pressure tire gauge

 - 2. Owner's tool kit

-- 3. Low-pressure tire gauge
+- 3. Owner's manual

+- 4. Manual cover